thehandsomepanther/crouton/README.md

 # crouton
-This is a web scraper for Northwestern University's Course and Teacher Evaluations, known as CTECs (I don't know what that last "C" stands for either).
+This is a web scraper for Northwestern University's Course and Teacher Evaluations, known as CTECs (I don't know what that last "C" stands for either), located in Caesar, their student portal.

 ## Getting Started
 Crouton takes in a CSV file as an input, as this is where it will export all CTEC information.
 I recommend just creating one in the root directory of this project (aka the only directory) but this scraper was made in `100% FREE COUNTRY USA OF AMERICA STATES` so you can do whatever you want I guess.
 To run crouton from your terminal, simply type